ingadhoc/website/website_sale_ux/README.rst

 #.
 Add an option to disable returning categories on shop search bar.
 To do so you need to go to website settings and check option "Disable Categories Search"
 #.
 Add a button on the filters sidebar on ecommerce to get back to the shop page unapplying all filters previously set
 #.
 Makes the native fields description_ecommerce and website_description visible on product.template backend view
+#.
+A toggle button is added on website Builder for 'Product page' cutomization, called "Sale description".
+This button shows/hides the sale_description field on frontend view

 Installation
 ============